Freshwater Commercial Fishing

 The use of certain fishing gear and/or the selling of non-game gross fish are activities regulated under the authority of commercial fishing regulations.

-A commercial fishing license is needed to:
+A Freshwater Commercial Fishing License is needed to:

 - Fish commercial fishing gear